‘Supernatural’ Season 12: Sam and Dean Could Join The British Men Of Letters

 It won’t be the first time that the brothers have had to work with the British faction of the Men of Letters.
 When dealing with Lucifer controlling the president, the two accepted some of the “toys” from the faction to put Lucifer back in the cage – well, that is where they believe he is.

 In the next episode, Mary and Castiel worked with them to find the Winchesters, after they were locked away in solitary for attacking the president.
-The Winchesters didn’t know they were working with the British Men of Letters at first, but couldn’t really argue at their mother’s and best friend’s actions considering weeks had gone by without word.
+The Winchesters didn’t know they were working with the British Men of Letters at first, but couldn’t really argue at their mother’s and best friend’s actions considering weeks had gone by without a word.

 Now Mary has revealed to her sons that she has been working with the British Men of Letters for some weeks.
 This is despite the faction torturing her youngest son for information – information that the Winchesters didn’t exactly have.
 Her defense has been that the faction wants the same thing as the hunters: to rid the world of supernatural creatures.
 However, the Winchester brothers have made it clear they want nothing to do with the Brits.